tobymao/18xx/lib/engine/ability/README.md

       used with `close` abilities
     - `owning_corp_or_turn`: usable at any point during the owning corporation's OR turn
     - `owning_player_or_turn`: usable at any point during any of the owning player's OR turns
+    - `owning_player_track`: usable during track step during any of the owning player's OR turns
     - `owning_player_sr_turn`: usable at any point during any of the owning player's SR turns
     - `or_between_turns`: usable at the start of any corporation's OR turn,